Search RHCG Website

 (adapted from NHS Greater Glasgow & Clyde Oral Hygiene Care Bundle, Wotherspoon 2012)28

-This tool should be used in conjunction with Nursing Procedure: oral hygiene for infants and children in Paediatric Intensive Care.
-The infant or child should have their mouth and lips assessed before carrying out oral hygiene measures.14,15
+This tool should be used in conjunction with Nursing Procedure: Oral hygiene for the highly dependent or critically ill infant or child.
+The infant or child should have their mouth and lips assessed before carrying out oral hygiene measures.14,16

 Mouth assessment: document all findings in patient notes in Clinical Information System